DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-app/create-batch-app.md

           to choose an image from the repository.
         - Mirror Pull Policy: By selecting __Always pull the image__ , the workload will pull the image from the repository every time it restarts/upgrades.
-If not selected, it will only pull the local image, and only pull from the image repository if the local image does not exist.
+If not selected, it will only pull the local image, and only pull from the container registry if the local image does not exist.
           For more details, refer to
           [Image Pull Policy](https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy).
         - Privileged Container: By default, containers cannot access any device on the host.